IncognitoModeDev/pls-donate-chatbot/README.md

 # pls-donate-chatbot
-afk chatbot for pls donate written in pythonb
+afk chatbot for pls donate written in python